Siamese–Vietnamese War (1833–1834): Siamese recuperation

 After finishing his works, Chaophraya Bodindecha returned from Battambang to Bangkok.
 Absence of Bodindecha in Battambang resulted in a political struggle between the two brotherly Cambodian princes Ang Em and Ang Duong.
 Trương Minh Giảng the Vietnamese Governor-General of Trấn Tây Cambodia sent a secret letter urging Ang Em to defect to Vietnamese side.
 Chauvea Tolaha Long the Cambodian Prime Minister also sent a secret letter to Ang Duong, urging Ang Duong to return to Cambodia.
 Ang Duong then conspired with Phra Phithakbodin Som, an official in Battambang, to seize power in Battambang in November 1838 but Ang Em and Phraya Palat Ros the vice-governor of Battambang informed Bangkok court about this plot first.
 Ang Duong ended up being put in house arrest in Bangkok.
 Next year, in December 1839, Ang Em, resenting that the Siamese had failed to put him on the Cambodian throne, rebelled against Siam in Battambang, seizing Phraya Palat Ros his vice-governor, other officials in Battambang and around 6,000 to 8,000 inhabitants of Battambang to defect to the Vietnamese at Pursat.
 The Vietnamese Emperor Minh Mạng, however, had Ang Em and Phraya Palat Ros arrested and sent to Huế, where Ang Em was imprisoned and Phraya Palat Ros was executed.
 Other Battambang officials were executed at Trấn Tây citadel in Phnom Penh.

 After knowing about the debacle at Battambang, Chaophraya Bodindecha hurriedly left Bangkok, arriving in Battambang in January 1840.
 Bodindecha assigned Phra Phithakbodin Som, the co-conspirator of Ang Duong's abortive plot, to be the acting governor of Battambang.
 The defection of Ang Em to Vietnam, bringing manpower and resources of Battambang with him, put the Siam-controlled Northwestern Cambodia in critical condition.
 Sudden loss of manpower made Battambang vulnerable to Cambodian or Vietnamese attacks, which could happen anytime soon.
 Battambang had been Siam's corridor against Cambodia.
-Chaophraya Bodindecha had to rehabilitate Battambang, stockpiling food resouces and manpower in Battambang in anticipation of imminent attack.
+Chaophraya Bodindecha had to rehabilitate Battambang, stockpiling food resources and manpower in Battambang in anticipation of imminent attack.
 Also, Bodindecha sent levied Lao and Northern Khmer regiments under Siam to guard at Siemreap, Muong Ruessei and Kampong Preah.
 Minh Mạng did actually command the Cambodians to attack and reclaim Battambang in this state of weakened Siamese defense but Chauvea Tolaha Long refused to comply, saying that the chance of victory was low.